A3041 Implantable Stimulator-Transponder Manual

 A3041A34 CR1220 30 3.3 0.2—10 1.5 150 30 9 0.95 1.7

-A3041B34 LIR1040 35 3.3 0.2—10 1.1 165 35 10 1.1 2.1
+A3041B34 LIR1040 35 3.3 0.2—10 1.1 175 35 10 1.1 2.1

-A3041D34 LIR1254 65 3.3 0.2—10 1.1 325 65 20 1.6 3.2
+A3041D34 LIR1254 65 3.3 0.2—10 1.1 325 65 20 1.6 3.1

-A3041F55 LIR2032H 70 5.0 0.6—30 1.7 350 70 21 2.7 5.5
+A3041F55 LIR2032H 70 5.0 0.6—30 1.7 350 70 21 2.7 4.8

 We specify the lifetime of the A3041 Implantable Stimulator-Transponder in four distinct states: sleeping, waking, delivering a high-power stimulus, and delivering a low-power stimulus.
 All versions of the A3041 sleep when they are in contact with a magnet, which is how we store A3041s on the shelf.
 It's shelf life is how long it can sleep before and still have 90% of its battery capacity remaining.
 An A3041 wakes up when we keep it away from any magnet.
 When awake, the A3041's crystal radio is powered up and ready to receive commands.
 It's wake life is how long it can remain awake when starting with a fresh battery.
 An A3041 Implantable Stimulator-Transponder activates when it receives a command.
 When active, its logic chip and stimulation voltage are powered up and consuming current.
 The active life is the minimum length of time the A3041 can remain in its active state while implanted and when starting with a fresh battery.
 The active life applies to stimuli that use hardly any power, such as 10 ms pulses of 200 μA at 10 Hz, and perhaps transmitting a synchronizing signal as well so that our telemetry system can see when the pulses occur.
 When we are delivering a significant stimulus current, we must account for the drain on the battery that is due to the stimulus current alone.
-The stimulus cost is the ratio of the charge a stimulus draws from the battery to the charge delivered by the stimulus to its stimulus leads.
-The stimulus cost is independent of the nature of the stimulus, except for the A3041A34 stimulator, which is not designed for continuous-current stimuli.
-The stimulus cost we specify for the A3041A34 is valid only if we deliver maximum current for no more than 100 ms, and for no more than 10% of the time.
+The stimulus cost is the number of milliamp-hours of battery capacity that is consumed for each milliamp-hour of charge delivered to the stimulus site.
+The stimulus cost is independent of the stimulus cost and stimulus duty cycle, except when we are using one of the A3041A-series stimulators.
+The A3041A-series devices are not designed for continuous, high-current stimuli.
+The stimulus cost we specify for the A3041A34 is valid only if we deliver maximum current for no more than 100 ms, and provided the average stimulus current is no greater than 1 mA.

-We can equip the A3041 Implantable Stimulator-Transponder with any of our flexible leads.
+We equip the A3041 Implantable Stimulator-Transponder with our flexible leads.
 By default, we use orange and purple B-Leads.
 These are 0.7 mm in diameter, contain a spring of stainless steel wire 450-μm in diameter, and present resistance 6.3 Ω/cm.
 These leads can be anything from 30 mm to 280 mm long.
 The other lead options are the much more flexible C-Leads, which are 0.5 mm in diameter, contain a 250-μm spring, and present resistance 25 Ω/cm, and the much heavier D-Leads, which are 0.8 mm in diameter, contain a 500-μm diameter spring, but present a resistance of only 1.6 Ω/cm.
 At the ends of the leads, we can have bares wire for delivering electrical stimulation, or pins to connect to depth electrodes or an A3036IL Implantable Light-Emitting Diode (ILED).
 See our Catalog of Electrodes and our A3036IL Manual for more details.

 Set-Up

-[16-APR-26] We transmit commands to the A3041 Implantable Stimulator-Transponders and receive its acknowledgements, battery voltage measurements, and synchronizing signals with with a Telemetry Control Box (TCB), such as the A3042-B16 Sixteen-Antenna TCB.
+[16-APR-26] We transmit commands to the A3041 Implantable Stimulator-Transponders and receive its acknowledgements, battery voltage measurements, and synchronizing signals with with a Telemetry Control Box (TCB), such as the A3042B-16 Sixteen-Antenna TCB.
 Each A3042-B antenna acts as both a telemetry receiver and a command transmitter.
 We control the transmission of commands and manage the reception of acknowledgements and battery voltage measurements using the Stimulator Tool, which is included in our LWDAQ Software.

 Figure: Control and Recording System for A3041 Implantable Stimulator-Transponders (ISTs), Subcutaneous Transmitters (SCTs) and an Animal Cage Camera (ACC).